 The laws and regulations that move through Congress are a direct result of the views of the people we elect.
-An important tool for our corporate political strategy are the State Street Political Action Committees ("PACs").
-The State Street PACs are used to help elect Members of Congress and the Massachusetts Legislature who share our economic and business views, as well as broader issues important to all our stakeholders.
+The State Street Political Action Committees ("PACs") are an important tool for our corporate political strategy.
+The State Street PACs are used to help support Members of Congress and the Massachusetts Legislature who share our economic and business views, as well as broader issues important to all our stakeholders.